 There is no single method of risk assessment.
-You may decide to issue members of your team or employee representatives with a questionnaire.
-The questions should relate to a person's role, their workload, resources, and how their work is arranged in terms of targets and deadlines.
+You may decide to issue your people, or employee representatives, with a questionnaire.
+The questions could relate to the person's role, their workload, resources, and how their work is arranged in terms of targets and deadlines.
 The questionnaire can also seek views on the working environment and facilities, relationships, support arrangements or gauge people's perception and attitude to health and safety matters.